Roots and Radishes

 1. Step 4: Bake at 375 for 10-11 minutes, or until bread cubes are fragrant and slightly browned.
 If desired, gently stir the bread cubes halfway through baking.

 Yum!
-Now you have delicious homemade croutons on hand for salads, soups, and even blitzing up into breadcrumbs for using in recipes like these Spanish chicken meatballs, or for topping this pumpkin sage pasta and these healthy baked mac and cheese bites.
+Now you have herby sourdough croutons on hand for salads, soups, and even blitzing up into breadcrumbs for Spanish chicken meatballs, or for topping pumpkin sage pasta.

 Success Tips